 01 Ozzy Osbourne

-Ozzy Osbourne’s already been inducted into the Rock Hall with Black Sabbath, but so far, 23 artists have been inducted into the Rock and Roll Hall of Fame multiple times and arguably he should be #24.
+Ozzy Osbourne’s already been inducted into the Rock Hall with Black Sabbath, but so far, more than 20 artists have been inducted into the Rock and Roll Hall of Fame multiple times and arguably he should be the next.
 His solo career helped establish metal during the 1980’s and his influence on musicians (Ozzfest anyone?) has been great.
-With his return to touring this year, a new album, his Top 10 collaboration with Post Malone, and his recently revealed diagnosis of Parkinson’s Disease, Ozzy should be the one to beat for next year’s induction.